gildor2/UEViewer/UI/README.md

 Callback / delegate class
 -------------------------

-This library shipped with [Callback class](callback.h) used for binding any function, class method or labmda as an action to UI event.
+This library shipped with [Callback class](callback.h) used for binding any function, class method or lambda as an action to UI event.
 This class is self-containing, doesn't depend on other UI library parts, on any other C++ library and/or STL.
 It could be used separately from UI library if you need the functionality it provides.
 The Callback class has been made with use of modern C++, so you will need C++11 supporting compiler.
 For more details please refer to [class' source code](callback.h) (read comments in file header).